stormpath/stormpath.github.io/source/python/quickstart/index.markdown

 ## Search for a User Account

 Finding user Accounts is also simple.
-You can search for accounts by field:
+You can search for Accounts by field:

     application.accounts.search({'email': 'stormtrooper@stormpath.com'})